Disappearance of Aimee Semple McPherson: Carmel-by-the-Sea

+H. C. Benedict, owner of the Carmel cottage.

 Another witness, stonemason William McMichaels, testified he saw "Miss X" more times than all other witnesses put together, as he had labored on the fence of the Carmel cottage throughout May 18–29 during its occupation by Ormiston and his feminine companion.
 He said he was within 10 ft of the woman at the bungalow on several occasions.
 He said McPherson "is not the woman I saw".

-McPherson wrote, "The prosecutor and his staff deflated with almost an audible bang,...their big gun had backfired.
-The long-heralded witness had become the champion of truth."
 Other persons also stated the woman seen at the Carmel-by-the-Sea cottage was not McPherson.

 The landlord of the cottage, H. C. Benedict, wrote on the back of a photo of McPherson that there was nothing about it that reminded him of the woman who was with Ormiston.
 Benedict testified that Joseph Ryan, Deputy District Attorney, tried very hard to get him to identify the woman in his rented cottage as McPherson; however, he could not.
 When asked about the photos of McPherson, he answered, "he had a whole squad of them up there...and they been pulling these photographs and saying "do you recognize this" and another one "Do you recognize this?"

-Some prosecution witnesses stated that when they saw McPherson in Carmel, she had short hair, and furor ensued she was currently wearing fake hair swatches piled up to give the impression of longer tresses.
-McPherson, as requested by her lawyer, stood up, unpinned her hair, which fell abundantly around her shoulders, shocking the witnesses and others into embarrassed silence.
-The prosecution witnesses in general did not get an unobstructed view of the woman staying in the cottage while most of those who saw her without the hat, scarf and "googles", with some speaking at length with her; could not identify "Miss X" as McPherson.
+Some prosecution witnesses stated that when they saw McPherson in Carmel, she had short hair, and that she was wearing fake hair swatches piled up to give the impression of longer hair.
+To refute this, McPherson unpinned her hair, disproving these witnesses.
+The prosecution witnesses in general did not get an unobstructed view of the woman staying in the cottage while most of those who saw her without the hat, scarf and goggles, with some speaking at length with her; could not identify "Miss X" as McPherson.
 August England, Carmel's town marshal, and tax collector of 10 years, for example, indicated he saw "Miss X" at a range of 8 to 10 ft, at least three times between the May 19 and 29 and spoke with her.
-She was not wearing a hat and was without "goggles".
+She was not wearing a hat and was without goggles.
 Asked if McPherson was the woman he saw there, he said: "Positively not the woman."
 With his testimony, McPherson wrote of the prosecution, "Gone was the one great chance to bolster up the indefinite vagueness of the examination that had gone on before."
 A columnist for the San Bernardino Sun wrote on the selection of prosecution witnesses "without a doubt they are honest in their opinions, but that the sworn servants of the law should try to hang a woman's reputation on such hazy testimony passes understanding."
 The columnist further added: